cryptpad/chainpad/readme.md

 prove that no patch will be reverted because of a chain fork, but it does verify that the message has hit the server and been acknowledged.
 The handler will be called only once the next time the state is settled but you can re-register inside of the handler.

+### chainpad.getAuthBlock()

+Access the blockchain block which is at the head of the chain, this block contains the last patch which made the *Authoritative Document* what it is.
+This returns a *Block Object*.

+### chainpad.getBlockForHash()

+Access the stored block which based on the SHA-256 hash.

+### chainpad.getBlockHashes()

+Get a list of all block hashes, including for valid blocks which are not connected to the chain, they can then be accessed using getBlockForHash()

+### chainpad.getRootBlock()

+Get the initial block for the chain which is the parent of all other blocks.
+This might be either the synthetic initial state block or it might be a checkpoint which is send if the server sends a truncated history.

+### chainpad.getRejectedBlock(number)

+Get a block which was rejected by ChainPad, these are added to an array in the order that they are rejected and can be used for debugging purposes.
+If `number` is past the end of the array this will simply return undefined.

 ### chainpad.getLag()